usaid-cs/yesterday-i-learned/random.md

 - URLs with "wcs" and "servlet" at the same time are IBM WebSphere Commerce links.
 - The [Bin Laden family](https://en.wikipedia.org/wiki/Bin_Laden_family) spell their own name Bin *Ladin*.
 They also have plenty of family members who live, study, and work in the US.
 One guy, Yeslam, even became Swiss.
 - Ham radio operators call their dead pals "silent keys" (because they can no longer be heard).
-- [SAP](https://en.wikipedia.org/wiki/SAP_SE) is German.
-They have one employee for every five customers.
 - According to [Deviant Ollam](https://www.youtube.com/watch?v=rnmcRTnTNC8), the physical pen tester in "I'll let myself in": get security hinges or "jamb pins" to make sure a door can't be unlocked by simply taking the hinges off.
 Don't get IR REX sensors that unlock your door simply by a change in temperature or smoke.
 Have in your keychain, some keys (all legal): **FEO-K1, C415A, CH751, 1284X, 16120, and 222343**.
 Won't hurt to have a paper clip, as well.
 - To use the [RabbitMQ management interface](https://www.rabbitmq.com/management.html#permissions), you must first enable it with `(sudo) rabbitmq-plugins enable rabbitmq_management`.
 - It was [CGI](https://www.youtube.com/watch?v=WqrCnVAkLIo) that introduced the idea of invoking a script, and making it generate a response, instead of giving that file to the user.
 The downside was the script is *always* restarted for every request.
 WSGI involves running a permanent server instead, that handles these requests.